Meet the OCAEYC Board

 Maria Isabel Michea

-Interest Groups Co-Chair
+Interest Groups Chair

 Maria Isabel Michea graduated from the Pontificia Universidad Católica de Chile where she studied Early Childhood Education.
 She has been working as an early educator for over thirty years.
 Maria is currently a student in the Child Development Department of Fullerton College and has completed sixty units in Child Development so far.
 She currently owns and operates Michy's Reggio Family Childcare, is a member of the organization Educators for Peaceful Classrooms and Communities (EPCC), and serves as secretary to the Concejo Asesor de Educadores y Cuidado Infantil (CAECI).
 Maria is passionate about collaborating with other educators to share knowledge and experiences that will improve the quality of early learning programs in our county.